-Nursing homes are meant to provide the elderly with residential accommodations that allow them to feel comfortable and cared for.
+Nursing homes are meant to provide elderly residents with accommodations that allow them to feel safe, comfortable, and cared for.
 Unfortunately, this doesn’t always happen.
-As many as 5 million elders experience nursing home abuse every year.
-For such reasons, it is important for nursing home residents to know their legal rights.
+As many as 5 million seniors experience nursing home abuse every year.
+It is important for nursing home residents to know their rights.

 Your Rights as a Nursing Home Resident

 Nursing homes must provide all new residents a copy of the rights listed below.
 You have the right to:

 If you or your loved one’s rights are being denied at a nursing home, you have the right to seek compensation.
 Contact our nursing home abuse attorneys today for a free consultation: (888) 498-3023!